qubard/crypto-email-alerts/README.md

 The `alerts.json` file can be used to configure the conditions of when to alert the destination e-mail address(es) of the value of a pairing having satisfied the new condition(s).

 A separate e-mail is sent for each condition.
+Once an e-mail alert is sent, the condition is removed from the `conditions` array and `alerts.json` is updated.

 ```
 {